PiotrJander/sik-achtung-die-kurve/README.md

 use vectors (contiguoes storage) rather than arrays dependency inversion and interface segregation: we shouldn't need to provide all connection details to
-    PlayerConnections when testing a Game!
+    PlayerConnections when testing a Game! what if datagram bigger than size of buffer?

 Qs:
 64 bit random numbers but 32 bits game id